-Reasoning and Arithmetic Fridays and Guided Maths:
+Reasoning and Word Problem Fridays and Guided Maths:

-Developing problem solving skills is paramount therefore on Fridays we focus on solving word problems and developing reasoning skills linked to the topic of the week beginning each Spring Term.
-The purpose is for all pupils across KS1 & KS2 to develop using and applying skills, thinking mathematically while solving more challenging problems, promoting independent learning as well as to help pupils understand tricky Maths vocabulary.
-Guided Maths sessions are organised with the support of CT, HLTAs and EAs to further scaffold learning and for pupils to secure their Maths strategies with stretch and challenge through games, quizzes, puzzles or small group/ one-to-one support.
-This is to further secure pupils' learning.
+Developing problem solving skills is paramount therefore Thursdays and Fridays we focus on solving word problems and developing reasoning skills linked to the topic of the week.
+The purpose for all pupils across KS1 & KS2 to develop using and applying skills, solving more challenging problems, promote independent learning as well as help pupils understand tricky Maths vocabulary.
+Guided Maths sessions are organised with the support of CT, HLTAs and EAs to further scaffold learning and fo pupils to secure their Maths strategies through games, quizzes, puzzles or small group/one-to-one support.
+This is to further secure learning.